camelgod/playnite-setup-guide/README.md

-# Comfy Game Streaming Setup Guide with Sunshine / Moonlight / Playnite
+# Game Streaming Setup Guide with Sunshine / Moonlight / Playnite

 I wanted to simply boot up Moonlight and start playing any game I wanted using only a DS4 controller.
 I have no keyboard or mouse connected to my TV.